How mortgages are approved

-When you apply for a mortgage, whether you're purchasing or refinancing, your mortgage loan officer will forward your application and the supporting documentation to an Glossary Term: underwriter.
-It's the underwriter's responsibility to review your loan scenario and the supporting documentation to ensure that it meets the loan program guidelines to determine whether or not you qualify for the loan.
+When you apply for a mortgage, your loan officer will forward your application and the supporting documentation to an Glossary Term: underwriter.
+It's the underwriter's responsibility to review your loan scenario and the supporting documentation to ensure that it meets the loan program guidelines, to determine whether or not you qualify for the loan.

 The underwriter looks at your application to see if it meets these basic criteria:

+- Your ability to repay the loan.
 This requirement basically asks, "Is your income enough to cover the new mortgage payment and all your other monthly expenses?"
 To figure this out, lenders use your debt-to-income ratio (DTI).
 To calculate yours, add up 2 things: your projected monthly home payment and your other recurring debt (monthly payments toward loans and credit cards, for example).
 Do not include expenses like your electric bill or phone bill.
 Divide that total number by your monthly pre-tax income to find your ratio.
 Most lenders want your debt-to-income ratio to be 36% or less, but the ratio that works best for you is the one that you can comfortably afford.
 If you're self-employed, tell your lender so they can help guide you through any specific questions about your employment or income.

+- Your likelihood to repay the loan.
 Your payment history and Glossary Term: credit score are indicators to lenders of your likelihood to make payments in the future.

+- For a purchase, the source of funds for your down payment.
 The underwriter will verify your Glossary Term: down payment funds.
-If you have a down payment of less than 20%, you will typically be required to carry private mortgage insurance (PMI) at an extra cost.
+If you have a down payment of less than 20%, you will typically be required to pay private mortgage insurance (PMI), which increases your monthly mortgage payment.
 The underwriter will review your documentation to estimate whether you have enough money to cover Glossary Term: closing costs.
-You may also be required to have set aside 2 monthly mortgage payments as Glossary Term: reserves.
+You may also be required to have set aside two or more monthly mortgage payments as Glossary Term: reserves, depending on the loan program and/or loan amount.
 Lenders typically require reserves to cover your mortgage payment in case of emergencies or unforeseen events.